compnerd/swift-win32/README.md

 ## Running tests

 In order to run unit tests of Swift/Win32 you need to:
-1. Open `x64 Native Tools Command Prompt for VS 2019` as administrator.
+1. Open `x64 Native Tools Command Prompt for VS 2019`.
 2. Run `swift test -Xswiftc -DENABLE_TESTING`.

 ### Required software for running tests